-I don’t see myself in a particular cultural category, but in a superposition of several, and not necessarily cohesive categories, rather.
+I don’t see myself in a particular cultural category, but in a superposition of several.

-I had lived a smaller portion of my life in Belarus, a larger portion in the States, and nomadically for some time.
-However, I hardly identify myself with any of those places in any but a formal manner.
-Moreover, questions in regards to country of origin and identify no longer interest me but in a purely academic sense, and I try not to initiate conversations to the respect.
-I certainly don’t wish to appeal to these categories in seeking explanation for own or others behavior.
+I had lived a smaller portion of my life in Belarus, a larger portion in the States, and as a nomad for some time.
+However, I hardly identify with any of those places in any but a formal manner.
+Moreover, questions concerning country of origin and identity no longer interest me but in a purely academic sense.
+I try not to initiate conversations to the respect, and certainly don’t wish to appeal to these categories in rationalizing own or others' behavior.

 To the contrary, we human beings tend to resort to prejudices of often unconstructive nature.
-How tempting it can be to entertain the behavioral characteristics of country X and it’s typical relation towards country Y. Or how about that group towards the south region of country Z known for certain peculiar behavioral traits and subject of much anecdote in the north?
+How tempting it can be to entertain the behavioral characteristics of country X and it’s typical relation towards country Y. Or how about that group towards the southern region of country Z known for certain peculiar behaviors and subject of much anecdote in the north?
 What about that funny accent attributed to certain ethnic groups of country Α that we, the inhabitants of country Β, love to imitate?
-Or the tense interaction between countries Γ and Δ provoked by the turbulent diplomatic relations 80 years in the past?
+Or the tense interaction between countries Γ and Δ provoked by the turbulent diplomatic relations 80 years prior?

 The diametrically opposite concept of a world citizen, likewise, doesn’t inspire a lot of sense in me.
-I acknowledge the interest in the idea of redefining borders in a different fashion to traditional parameters such as passports and diplomatic relations.
-But the term world citizen carries too many implications that I’m not prepared to automatically accept even in the context of an otherwise casual conversation.
+I acknowledge interest in the idea of redefining borders to contrast the traditional parameters such as passports and diplomatic relations.
+However, the term world citizen carries too many implications that I’m not prepared to automatically accept in the context of even a casual conversation.
 Well, I’m aware of how difficult I can be to converse with.

-Years of travels, including my last two consistent years, have similarly not inspired any particular defining connection to any one country or culture, nor any strict sense of nostalgia.
+Years of travels, including my last two consistent years, have similarly not inspired any defining connection to any country or culture.
 I could do this indefinitely or until some interest or project draws me to temporarily or permanently settle in some region.
-In principle, I don’t (presently) feel any strong preference for one over another.
+In principle, I don’t feel any strong preference for one over another.
 I do, however, feel the burden in the physical act of transport, and the irritation occasionally makes me want to settle in some region.
 To elaborate, the burden is provoked largely by logistics and the initial acclimation cost.
 I would rather read a book than research cheap flights, wait in airports or bus stations, or find the best route to new lodgings.
-Otherwise, perpetual travel could become a fantastic phenomenon if not bound to those aspects and no strong reason holds you at bay.
+Otherwise, perpetual travel could become a fantastic phenomenon if no strong reason holds you at bay.